HMS Dragon (D46): Pre World War II

 One of the fastest-built ships of the time, Dragon (pennant number D46) was laid down on 24 January 1917 in Glasgow.
 She was launched on 29 December that year.
-However, it was not until 10 August 1918 that she was finally commissioned at Harwich Dockyard by the Royal Navy as HMS Dragon, commanded by Capt.
-A. H. Allington.
+However, it was not until 10 August 1918 that she was finally commissioned at Harwich Dockyard by the Royal Navy as HMS Dragon.
 Armed with six 6-inch guns, the light cruiser was commissioned late during World War I and a Daily Mirror article of 1934 credits her South African crewman Maurice Green of firing the last shot of the war at sea when she engaged German seaplanes off Heligoland Bight on 9 November 1918.
 She carried the Prince of Wales (the future King Edward VIII) to Canada in August 1919 to begin a royal tour.

 She then took part in the Russian Civil War as part of a task force aiding newly independent Latvia and Estonia against the Bolsheviks and German Freikorps forces in October and November 1919, as part of the British intervention in the Baltic.
 On 17 October 1919 Dragon was hit by three shells fired from a shore battery while taking part in operations against German forces attacking Riga, suffering nine killed and five wounded.

 From 1920 she was part of the First Light Cruiser Squadron in the Atlantic Fleet, with Captain O. H. Hawke-Genn taking over command from March that year.
 She recommissioned 8 May 1923 and 2 February 1926 at Chatham.

 In the interbellum, in 1924, she was part of the First Cruiser Squadron, Atlantic.
-During 1924, she was attached to a task force with HMS Hood, Repulse, Delhi, Danae (which would later replace Dragon in the Polish Navy) and Dauntless for a variety of tasks around the world.
+During 1924, she was attached to the Special Service Squadron with HMS Hood, Repulse, Delhi, Danae (which would later replace Dragon in the Polish Navy) and Dauntless for a variety of tasks around the world.
 Dragon was stationed in Zanzibar, Ceylon, New Zealand, Fiji, Canada, and Jamaica, and took part in visits to the United States, Dutch Antilles, and Australia.

 On 20 December 1928, she was withdrawn from service and underwent a major refurbishment in Great Britain.
 Among other changes, the hangar for her seaplane was dismantled.
 15 November 1929, she was given to Commander P. W. Nelles, RCN.